Time-Dependent Self Consistent Harmonic Approximation: Anharmonic nuclear quantum dynamics and time correlation functions: Introduction

-The quantum equivalent of AIMD is path-integral molecular dynamics (PIMD), but this is a static theory, in which time is replaced by an imaginary variable.
-Thus, PIMD describes only equilibrium quantities.
-It is possible to obtain dynamical correlation function by performing an analytical continuation to real time\cite{Baym1961}, but this is computationally heavy and achievable only in prototypical cases where the correlation function has few poles and if a force-field is available to clean stochastic noise\cite{Krilov1999}.
-Empirical methods have been developed\cite{Poulsen2003,Hernandez1998,Sun1998,Bonella2010}, but, still, their application is computationally expensive as it requires a PIMD calculation.
+The quantum equivalent of AIMD is path-integral molecular dynamics (PIMD), but, in its original imaginary time derivation, it is a static theory.
+PIMD has been extended in many ways to describe dynamical quantities, as an analytical continuation to real time\cite{Baym1961}, Fourier path-integral methods\cite{Chen1996,Kim1997}; but these methods are computationally heavy and possible only in prototypical cases, where the correlation function has few poles and if a force-field is available to clean stochastic noise\cite{Krilov1999}.
+To overcome the computational cost of the almost exact PIMD dynamical extension, approximate empirical methods have been developed, as centroid molecular dynamics\cite{Cao1994,Paesani2010}, Gaussian molecular dynamics\cite{Georgescu2010}, and ring-polymer molecular dynamics\cite{Poulsen2003,Hernandez1998,Sun1998,Bonella2010}.
+These methods have been successfully applied to study the IR spectrum of water employing force-fields, but, still, their application is computationally much more expensive than AIMD, limiting the range of applicability when coupled with an \emph{ab initio} description of the electronic degrees of freedom.
+Other semi-classical approaches have been developed to describe quantum dynamical properties, as Ehrenfest dynamics\cite{Li2005}, Gaussian wave-packet dynamics\cite{Heller1975}, and time-dependent self-consistent field\cite{Gerber1982}, however, the first two do not conserve energy during the wave-function propagation, and all of them are still far computationally more demanding than AIMD, preventing a systematic use in real cases.

+Another method appreciated in the bio-chemistry community is the Nuclear Electronic-Orbital Method\cite{Pavoevi2020}.
+Here, nuclei are treated with the same level as electrons.
+This approach allows for almost exact treatment of quantum fluctuations even beyond the Born-Oppenheimer approximation, however, their computational cost is extreme compared to the aforesaid methods, and it is suited only to simulate small molecules, or when the quantum mechanical degrees of freedom are a small fraction of the systems (as in QM/MM methods).